cython/cython/docs/src/tutorial/strings.rst

-In narrow Unicode builds of CPython, i.e. builds where ``sys.maxunicode`` is 65535 (such as all Windows builds, as opposed to 1114111 in wide builds), it is still possible to use Unicode character code points that do not fit into the 16 bit wide ``Py_UNICODE`` type.
+In narrow Unicode builds of CPython, i.e. builds where ``sys.maxunicode`` is 65535 (such as all Windows builds, as opposed to 1114111 in wide builds), it is still possible to use Unicode character code points that do not fit into the 16 bit wide :c:type:`Py_UNICODE` type.
 For example, such a CPython build will accept the unicode literal ``u'\U00012345'``.
 However, the underlying system level encoding leaks into Python space in this case, so that the length of this literal becomes 2 instead of 1.
 This also shows when iterating over